marengohue/3gc-2022/PLAN.md

 - Matchmaking is challenge based and is done live and the opponent has no right to decline unless they have concluded their participation in the event.
 Scaredy-cats get deducted points if they do.
 Basically, just challenge a person to a duel and record the outcome.
 - Fun bonuses are going to be distributed at the end of the match if you think you are worthy.
 Examples might include  *style points* - say, for Dune - defeat only only using Trikes, your imagination is the key here).
 - In order to gain these bonus points, both participants have to acknowledge it - be a good sport.
 - Above all, have fun.
-If you need help setting up for the event or if you don't have some of the games on the list, ask @eugene.rebedailo on slack - he will gift you the missing games on steam.
+If you need help setting up for the event or if you don't have some of the games on the list, ask @eugene.rebedailo on slack - he will gift you the missing games on steam if you are participating remotely.
+For people partaking locally, all the games are going to be ready when you join.

 ## Party Gaming Gods ##
 - Switches and games are present at the event and are happening in 4-6 player setting.